Arrests made as tens of thousands of pro-Palestinian protesters gather in London

 Arrests have been made as tens of thousands of pro-Palestinian protesters gathered in central London ahead of the anniversary of the October 7 attacks in Israel.

+The march, which culminated in speeches in Whitehall condemning the Government, came across counter-protests at the junction of Kingsway and Aldwych and at the junction of the Strand and Trafalgar Square.

-Two people have been arrested on suspicion of assaulting an emergency worker, the Metropolitan Police said, as part of a “significant” policing operation in place across the capital in response to planned protest and memorial events.
+Officers have made 15 arrests so far, the Metropolitan Police said, as part of a “significant” policing operation in place across the capital in response to planned protest and memorial events.

-The force said the arrests were made when people tried to get past officers who had formed a cordon to stop any groups breaking away from the main protest.

-There is a counter protest at the junction of Kingsway and Aldwych.

 — Metropolitan Police (@metpoliceuk) October 5, 2024